 Prince Henry’s is a member of the Sainsbury’s School Games network, holding a Platinum Sports Kitemark, and is also a Youth Sports Trust Champion School.

 - GCSE PE Full Course

 Students receive four 60 minute lessons over two weeks.
 Each unit of work is approximately covered over a 4-week block.
 Students are assessed by staff on a regular basis, as well as taking part in peer and self-assessment.
 Students are taught in single sex, mixed ability groups.

 Activities students follow:

-Girls: Netball, Hockey, Dance, Gymnastics, Athletics, Rounders, Orienteering, HRE, Table Tennis, Cricket, Pop Lacrosse and Short Tennis.
+Girls: Netball, Hockey, Dance, Gymnastics, Athletics, Rounders, Orienteering, HRE, Table Tennis, Cricket, Tennis and Badminton.

 Boys: Football, Rugby, Orienteering, Basketball, Athletics, Tennis, Hockey, Softball, Table Tennis, HRE and Cricket.

 Core Physical Education

 Students receive four 60 minute lessons over two weeks in Year 10 and three in Year 11.
 These lessons cover a range of activities, each unit lasting approximately 4 weeks.
 More emphasis is placed on students at KS 4 to lead and evaluate performance through Sport Education.
 Students are taught in single sex groups.
 In the last term of Year 11 students are given options and play tournaments.